rogrosso/lectures/README.md

 This folder contains the web applications implemented for the lectures corresponding to the course in *Information Visualization*.

 ## Remark
-I have been having problems with the CDNs, in particular *unpkg* with *D3*.
-If a web application does not work, please, just edit the *html* file and comment in a different CDN.
+I have had problems with the CDNs, particularly *unpkg* with *D3*.
+If a web application does not work, please edit the *html* or
+ *JavaScript* file and comment in a different CDN.

+## Disclaimer
+Some of the functions used in this project were implemented within the project.
+For example, JavaScript does not have a priority queue.
+In such cases, we copy an implementation from the Internet and modify and adapt it.
+We mention the credits in the JavaScript file.
+We hope we have done everything right.